-To stop a fireplace from smoking into a room first, clean your chimney, check for downdraft, turn off any mechanical exhausts, and measure your flue size to fireplace opening if the ratio is incorrect a fireplace smoke guard or exhaust fan can be added to the chimney to help eliminate this problem.
+To stop a fireplace from smoking into a room first, clean your chimney, check for downdraft, turn off any mechanical exhausts, and measure your flue size to the fireplace opening if the ratio is incorrect a fireplace smoke guard or exhaust fan can be added to the chimney to help eliminate this problem.

 Do you have a fireplace that smokes back into the room and is not drawing properly this problem can be attributed to many different things but they all come down to your fireplace not drafting the way it should, I’ll help you remedy this problem forever so you can enjoy your fireplace any time you want and won’t have smoke entering the room ever again